 Spanish Customs Law was similar to the Indies which was enforced in the country from 1582 to 1828.
 It was a concept of Valorem levied on import and export trades across the country.

-Another Tariff Law was introduced in 1891, which established the specific duties on all imports and certain exports, this lasted till the end of the Spanish rule in the Philippines.
+Another Tariff Law was introduced in 1891.
+Which established the specific duties on all imports and certain exports.
+This lasted till the end of the Spanish rule in the Philippines.

 The American Regime